-Love is not just expected of us by God, it is also expected of us from the world.
-It says here in verse 35 "by this all men will know that you are my disciples, if you love one another."
-The word Christian literally means a 'little Christ.'
+If you call yourself a Christian then you are saying that you are an imitator of Christ.
 Jesus said people would know us by our love.
 In other words, if you claim to be a follower of Christ, you will reflect Christ's character.
 God is love, so we as Christians need to show love as well.
-When people see us they should see Christ.
-We should be reflectors of His love.
+When people see us, they should see Christ.
+We should be imitators and reflectors of His love and glory.